Bespoke Luxury: South Coast

 Confront Eyjafjallajökull volcano

-Viewed from above, vast Vatnajökull National Park resembles the skin of a white elephant, wrinkled with groaning glaciers – not least its eponymous icecap, reputedly Europe’s largest, covering some 8% of Iceland’s surface.
+Ice covers some 10% of this island’s surface, which when viewed from above, resembles the skin of a white elephant, wrinkled with groaning glaciers.
 Beneath that frosty veneer, though, grumble several volcanoes that periodically erupt into action – most notably Eyjafjallajökull (pronounced, roughly speaking, “Eh-ya-fyak-la-yoe-ku-kull”), which in 2010 spewed a huge column of ash that disrupted air travel over much of the northern hemisphere.

 Be serenaded by seabirds at Dyrhólaey